freeCodeCamp/freeCodeCamp/guide/english/html/tutorials/how-to-use-links/index.md

 Clicking on the link text will send you to the specified address.

+## HTML Links - The target Attribute
+The target attribute specifies where to open the linked document.

+The target attribute can have one of the following values:

+_blank - Opens the linked document in a new window or tab _self - Opens the linked document in the same window/tab as it was clicked (this is default) _parent - Opens the linked document in the parent frame _top - Opens the linked document in the full body of the window framename - Opens the linked document in a named frame

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->
 * [MDN - HTML <a> Reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a)